New Playwrights Foundation is a nonprofit,

 artists seeking grants for specific projects.

-In October, 2000, NPF commemorated its first 30 years with a two-day retrospective presentation held at Santa Monica Public Library Auditorium.
-The program showcased scenes from plays and musicals by current NPF members, and clips from films written by members and, in many cases, co-produced by NPF during the past three decades.
+NPF will celebrate its 50th anniversary in 2019.
+We celebrated our first 30 years with a two-day retrospective presentation at Santa Monica Public Library Auditorium.
+The program included scenes from plays and musicals by NPF members as well as clips from films written by members and, in many cases, co-produced by NPF during the prior three decades.

 The writers workshop meets alternate Thursday nights in the Santa Monica area.